mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 * "An evidence review of face masks against COVID-19."
 By Jeremy Howard, Austin Huang, Zhiyuan Li, Zeynep Tufekci, Vladimir Zdimal, Helene-Mari van der Westhuizen, Arne von Delft, Amy Price, Lex Fridman, Lei-Han Tang, Viola Tang, Gregory L. Watson, Christina E. Bax, Reshama Shaikh, Frederik Questier, Danny Hernandez, Larry F. Chu, Christina M. Ramirez, and Anne W. Rimoin [https://www.pnas.org/content/118/4/e2014564118](https://www.pnas.org/content/118/4/e2014564118); PNAS January 26, 2021 118 (4) e2014564118; https://doi.org/10.1073/pnas.2014564118

 ### Vaccine Safety and Effectiveness
-As of May 2022 in the United States, the Pfizer BioNTech - Comirnaty, Moderna - Spikevax, and Janssen - Ad26.COV 2-S vaccines have been used.
+As of May 2022 in the United States, the Pfizer BioNTech - Comirnaty (*starting 2020-12-14*), Moderna - Spikevax (*starting 2020-12-16*), and Janssen - Ad26.COV 2-S (*starting 2020-12-23*) vaccines have been used.
+At that time, [WHO data showed](https://covid19.who.int/who-data/vaccination-data.csv) that there were 89 countries reporting a higher percentage of their population who were fully vaccinated compared to the United States.  "*Fully vaccinated*" means something different, depending on where you live.
 As of May 2022 the WHO reports that there have been *approximately 31 COVID-19 vaccines* in use around the globe.
 That reporting includes:
 | Company | Product Name* |
 |---------|---------------|
 | Anhui ZL | Zifivax |